 Originally farm dogs, the breed now is a family dog that loves its people.
 Their nature also makes them known as “shadow dogs” because they can be clingy.

 If you plan to get this breed, be prepared to give plenty of physical and mental exercise.
 Avoid leaving an Australian Cattle dog alone for extended periods.
-The dogs need daily exercise and regular interaction with their families to avoid becoming anxious and potentially destructive.
+The dogs need daily exercise and regular family interaction to avoid becoming anxious and potentially destructive.

 Because the breed has a double coat, it sheds more.
 Daily brushing will help you keep that under control.
-You also may need to occasionally trim the hair on your dog’s paws and trim their nails every four to six weeks.
+You may also need to occasionally trim the hair on your dog’s paws and nails every four to six weeks.

 This breed can develop deafness, progressive retinal atrophy, and canine hip dysplasia.
 Because the dogs are active, they need high-protein, calorie-dense food.